 The legal basis for EOTAS

-The SEND Code of Practice (paragraph 9.131) confirms EOTAS as a legitimate option and notes that LAs should consider EOTAS where the evidence shows that school provision would be inappropriate.
+The SEND Code of Practice (paragraph 9.131) confirms EOTAS as a legitimate option and notes that local authorities should consider EOTAS where the evidence shows that school provision would be inappropriate.
 There is no minimum or maximum age for EOTAS — it can be specified for children at any age including post-16.

 When EOTAS is appropriate